On the continuum limit of epidemiological models on graphs: convergence and approximation results: Introduction

-provided $(s, i, r)$ is the distributional solution of \eqref{SIR_W}, \eqref{e:idSIR_W} satisfying~\eqref{e:sirbound}. \end{theorem} Note that with the sampling procedure defined by~\eqref{e:adj} and~\eqref{e:betagamma} the resulting discretization coincides with a discontinuous piecewise constant Galerkin approximation to \eqref{SIR_W}.
-In particular, if for instance $\beta^n_j$ is as in~\eqref{e:betagamma} and we define $\beta^n$ using the notation~\eqref{uG->u01}, then $\beta^n$ is exactly the $L^2$-orthogonal projection of $\beta$ onto the space of piecewise constant functions on the uniform partition of $[0,1]$.
-Similarly, $(A_{jk}^n)_{1\leq j,k\leq n}$ in ~\eqref{e:adj} coincides with the $L^{2}$-orthogonal projection of the graphon $W$ on the space of piecewise constant functions on the uniform cartesian grid of $[0,1]^{2}$.
+\end{theorem} Note that with the sampling procedure defined by~\eqref{e:adj} and~\eqref{e:betagamma} the resulting discretization coincides with a discontinuous piecewise constant Galerkin approximation to \eqref{SIR_W}.
+In particular, if for instance $\beta^n_j$ is as in~\eqref{e:betagamma} and we define $\beta^n$ using the notation~\eqref{uG->u01}, then $\beta^n$ is exactly the $L^2$-orthogonal projection of $\beta$ onto the space of piecewise constant functions on the uniform partition of $[0,1]$ of granularity $1/n$.
+Similarly, if $W(t, \cdot) \in L^2 ([0, 1]^2)$ the matrix $(A_{jk}^n(t))_{1\leq j,k\leq n}$ in~\eqref{e:adj} coincides with the $L^{2}$-orthogonal projection of the graphon $W(t, \cdot)$ onto the space of piecewise constant functions on the uniform cartesian grid of $[0,1]^{2}$.